antonpirker/django-pip-project/README.rst

 **Note**: There are also other ways to package your project.
 See the Python documentation for a complete guide on how to package your project: https://packaging.python.org/tutorials/distributing-packages/#packaging-your-project

-Create an account on PyPi:
+Create an account on PyPI:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 See: https://packaging.python.org/tutorials/distributing-packages/#create-an-account

-Upload your project to PyPi:
+Upload your project to PyPI:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You have to use twine to upload your package (you will need to enter your username and password)::